-Ribena is a fabulous cordial and one most of us grew up drinking.
-However, it is a pale imitation compared to the homemade stuff that even a child could make.
+Ribena is a fabulous squash and one most of us grew up drinking.
+However, it is a pale imitation compared to a homemade blackcurrant cordial that even a child could make.
 (Now there’s an idea…)

 Blackcurrants freeze very well, so if you haven’t got time to make your cordial straight away you can pop the blackcurrants in the freezer and then make it at your leisure.
 Simply spread them out on a baking tray to freeze individually and pop them in a bag once they’ve frozen but don’t forget to label it with the contents and the weight.